-The aim of SDG 7 Affordable and Clean Energy is to ensure access to affordable, reliable, sustainable and modern energy for all
+The aim of SDG 7 Affordable and Clean Energy is to ensure access to affordable, reliable, sustainable and modern energy for all.

 And Katie Sumner is examining the consequences of the decentralisation of energy production for local energy demand.
 Meanwhile, Teng Zhang is investigating the energy efficiency of electrically powered public transport.

 Or, to find out more about Grantham Scholar projects and news by SDG, look below.

-Our Scholars work on projects which will help the world reach the targets set out by the SDGs.
+Our Scholars work on projects which will help the world reach the targets set out in the SDGs.
 Supervised by academics from across academic disciplines, the Scholars also have the benefit of expertise from business and policy experts.

-We work closely with our partner sustainability teams at the TUoS.
-The researchers behind these groups are mentors to many of Grantham Scholars and are coming up with innovative new solutions to sustainability challenges.
+We work closely with our partner sustainability teams at TUoS.
+Many of the researchers behind these groups are mentors to Grantham Scholars.